scoover/csv2transactions/README.md

 ## What It Does
 This script performs the following actions:
 - Requests sheet name of your imported CSV data
-- Maps imported data to Transactions sheet headers per the column mapping in the first row (see belwow)
+- Maps imported data to Transactions sheet headers per the column mapping in the first row (see below)
 - Creates new rows at the top of the Transactions sheet &amp; inserts the data

 ## Limitations